-Learn how to make Instant Pot yogurt and discover all the tips and tricks out there behind that magic button.
-Incredibly simple-to-make Instant Pot yogurt recipe tastes smooth, creamy, and decadent, like eating a bowl of whipped cream without the calories!
+Learn how to make Instant Pot yogurt and discover all the tips and tricks behind that magic button.
+Once you try ultra creamy, smooth homemade yogurt made in an electric pressure cooker, you’ll never go back to store bought.
+It tastes heavenly and decadent, like eating a bowl of smooth, creamy whipped cream!

-This homemade Instant Pot yogurt recipe has been a complete GAME CHANGER for me.
-Yogurt used to be just a vehicle for toppings, such fresh fruit, homemade chocolate granola, orange spiced granola, or blueberry maple syrup.
+Making yogurt in an electric pressure cooker was an absolute GAME CHANGER for me.
+Yogurt used to be just a vehicle for toppings, such fresh fruit, my legendary homemade chocolate granola clusters, or swirled with 5-minute blueberry maple syrup.

 Then I finally entered the world of Instant Pot…and completely ignored that yogurt button on it.
 Evidently Instant Pot doesn’t know you can buy store bought yogurt already made.